-The 2018 midterm elections are upon us and here at EZlocal, as with much of the greater nation, it’s spurred spirited conversation.
-In our case, that conversation keeps returning to one theme in particular: the parallels between marketing and politics.
-Now—if that’s true, politics might be apt to give marketing a bad name.
-Not in our case though.
-In the case of EZlocal, and this post specifically, the only pages we’ll be taking from political playbooks relate to their various successes with messaging and promotional activities.
-More specifically, we seek to understand the strategy and less so the content of the messaging.
+The 2018 midterm elections are upon us and here at EZlocal, it’s spurred some spirited conversation.
+In our case, that conversation keeps returning to one idea in particular: the parallels between marketing and politics.
+Now—if that’s true, wouldn't politics just give marketing a bad name?
+Not in our case.
+In our case, the only page we’ll be taking from any political playbook relates to messaging.
+More specifically, we want to understand the strategy and less so the content of the messaging.
 If we can extract the mechanics from the meaning, in other words, there’s much to be learned.
 After all, few companies can achieve their long-term growth objectives without targeted professional marketing efforts of some kind or another.

 With that in mind, we offer you these thoughts on politics and your company’s online presence, as well as the substantial area of overlap that exists between the two subjects.

 What’s great about messaging is that it doesn’t have to be complicated to be effective.
 In fact, complicated is really not advisable in the realm of digital commerce, whether it’s a local business you’re marketing for or one of the nation’s household name brands.
 You may remember a certain politician from the 1980s: “When I hear your ideas, I’m reminded of that ad, ‘Where’s the beef?’”
 Yes, in some cases marketing and politics have intersected quite literally—collided even.
 Though that isn’t quite what we had in mind when we first mentioned the parallels, we couldn’t resist the reference.
 Who could?